MapleWorld/iChat/WorkInProgress.md

   * As a Consumer, I would like to save my preferences about topics that I like, and have them available when I log in.

 All these components and user stories would requires additional tables in the database, and logic to maintain the features.
 Furthermore, these features would go beyond the features required for the MVP.

-Server component - The server will provide data via HTTP to the android client.
-It will also accept updates.

 Personas
     Administrative users can post bulletins that are visible to all users